-Keylor Navas continued to make a strong case this season to being one of the greatest goalkeepers in UEFA Champions League history.
+Keylor Navas continued to make a strong case this season to be one of the greatest goalkeepers in UEFA Champions League history.

 The Costa Rican goalkeeper orchestrated multiple fine performances for PSG over its Champions League campaign this season.
 He went on to record three clean sheets and had superb outings against the likes of Barcelona and Bayern Munich.